goodaytar/books-leedudek/README.md

 Handled by `data.py`, which includes:

 - **Loading**: Reads text data from a CSV file.
-- **Cleaning**: Standardizes text by removing non-alphabetic characters and converting to lowercase.
+- **Cleaning**: Standardises text by removing non-alphabetic characters and converting to lowercase.
-- **Tokenization and Vectorization**: Splits text into words and converts them to numerical data suitable for model input.
+- **Tokenisation and Vectorisation**: Splits text into words and converts them to numerical data suitable for model input.
 - **Splitting**: Divides data into training and test sets with an 80-20 split.

 ### Model Training